 - When you do rrd restore after adding new data stores, is the process atomic?
 What if someone presses ctrl-c by accident?
 To mitigate it, maybe we can restore it to a temporary file and move it over to actual file.
 Move is atomic and this extra step means, admin doesn't have to restore from backup in case restore crashed or was cancelled by mistake.

-#9 Updated by Douglas Strain over 8 years ago
+#9 Updated by Douglas Strain almost 9 years ago

 - Status changed from Feedback to Resolved

 I have addressed Parag's comments.
 Also, I have taken care of the case where the rrd is missing.
 I also added checks for a few rrd files that I missed the first time around.